crabmusket/t3d-bones/tutorials/simple_weapon/README.md

 This will print the class name of the object the `Projectile` collides with in the console in red.
 Not very exciting, I know, but handling damage or anything more exciting is a bit beyond the scope of this tutorial!
+Fun fact: `onCollision` may be called multiple times if your projectile can bounce or ricochet.

 ## Taking it further